FEATUREDInfectious DiseasesSexually Transmitted Diseases - STDs

 Symptoms of sexually transmitted diseases

-Each sexually transmitted disease has its own symptoms, which may appear soon after infection, or do not appear until later after years.
+Each sexually transmitted disease has its own symptoms.
+These symptoms may appear soon after infection.
+Some symptoms do not appear until later, even after years.
 Some cases show no symptoms at all.
 Symptoms may be local symptoms that appear around the sexual organs, or general symptoms.

 Diagnosis of Sexually Transmitted Diseases